khalid2696/khalid2696.github.io/content/about-me.md

 I’m a PhD candidate in Robotics, working at the intersection of autonomy, motion planning, and control theory.
 My research focuses on building intelligent robots that can make decisions autonomously and navigate reliably through complex, dynamic environments.
 I'm a first-principles thinker drawn to solving real-world problems through a mix of mathematical rigor and hands-on robotics.

-Before UMD, I earned my Dual Degree in Aerospace Engineering from IIT Madras, graduating _summa cum laude_ at the top of my class.
-I was awarded the institute medal for the best overall academic record in the 2013–18 batch.
+Before starting my PhD at UMD, I earned my Bachelors and Masters in Aerospace Engineering from IIT Madras, graduating _summa cum laude_ at the top of my class.
+I was awarded the institute medal for the best overall academic record in the 2013-18 AE batch.

 Outside my professional pursuits, I enjoy playing badminton, photography, and filmmaking &ndash; creative outlets that help me be active, curious and grounded.